 5- Develop a money-saving mindset

 If you tell yourself it can’t be done, then you feel defeated before even trying to save more money.
-Your money mindset is critical to stop living paycheck to paycheck and meeting your savings goals.
+Your money mindset is critical to stop living paycheck to paycheck and to meeting your savings goals.

 Whatever we think finds a way of turning into our actions.
 When you think positive thoughts about saving money, that will turn into taking steps in the right direction.